faircloth-lab/phyluce/docs/installation.rst

 ************

-phyluce_ uses a number of tools that allow it to assemble data, search for UCE loci, align results reads, manipulate alignments, prepare alignments for analysis, etc.  To accomplish these goals, phyluce_ uses wrappers around a number of programs that do each of these tasks (sometimes phyluce can use several different programs that accomplish the same task in different ways).
+phyluce_ uses a number of tools that allow it to assemble data, search for UCE loci, align resulting reads, manipulate alignments, prepare alignments for analysis, etc.  To accomplish these goals, phyluce_ uses wrappers around a number of programs that do each of these tasks (sometimes phyluce can use several different programs that accomplish the same task in different ways).